jamcalli/Pulsarr/README.md

 ### Recommendations

-- Begin with a dry run to understand the impact on your libraries
+- Begin with a dry run to understand the impact on your libraries.
-- Consider using playlist protection for seasonal content or favorites
+- Consider using playlist protection for seasonal content or favorites.
-- Use tag-based mode for more granular control over deletion timing
+- Use tag-based mode for more granular control over deletion timing.
-- Keep files for ended shows that may return for future seasons
+- Keep files for ended shows that may return for future seasons.
-- Regularly review your protected playlists to ensure they're current
+- Regularly review your protected playlists to ensure they're current.

 ## User Tagging